 MRI is the imaging modality of choice for diagnosis as well as follow-up of lesions.
 It is more sensitive for early cerebritis and satellite lesions particularly those present in the brain stem as well as estimating the necrosis and extent of the lesion.
 It allows for greater contrast between cerebral edema and the brain and is also more sensitive for detecting the spread of inflammation into the ventricles and subarachnoid space.

-Diffusion-weighted magnetic resonance imaging: (DWI) is capable of distinguishing brain abscess from other ring-enhancing brain lesions.
+Diffusion-weighted imaging is capable of distinguishing brain abscesses from other ring-enhancing brain lesions.
 Abscesses are typically hyperintense on DWI (indicating restricted diffusion, characteristic of viscous materials, such as pus), while neoplasms like glioma as lack restricted diffusion appearing hypointense or variable hyperintense much lower than an abscess.

 Proton MR Spectroscopy probe tissue metabolism.
 Spectral analysis reveals elevated succinate, although not commonly seen is quite specific for an abscess.
 Other significant metabolites include elevated acetate, alanine, and lactate signals.
 Amino acids from neutrophil-driven protein breakdown suggest a pyogenic abscess.
 MR spectroscopy may be used to further differentiate anaerobic from aerobic metabolism by elevated succinate and acetate peaks which are only observed in anaerobic infections due to glycolysis and subsequent fermentation.
 Also, lactate peaks are lowest in strict anaerobes owing to metabolic lactate consumption.